North Atlantic Books: Blue Snake Books

 Blue Snake Books was founded in 2005 as a dedicated martial arts imprint of North Atlantic Books, though the company has been publishing martial arts titles for more than 25 years.
-Disciplines of martial arts featured include capoeira, karate, muay thai, tai chi, ba gua, judo, and jiu jitsu.
-Blue Snake Books authors include t'ai chi master Bruce Frantzis.
+Disciplines of martial arts featured include capoeira, karate, muay thai, tai chi, bagua, judo, and jujutsu.
+Blue Snake Books authors include tai chi master Bruce Frantzis.

 Io Magazine

-While Grossinger attended Amherst College and Hough at Smith College in Massachusetts, they founded North Atlantic Books' progenitor Io Magazine, an alternative college literary magazine in 1964, featuring work from Robert Kelly, Charles Stein, and Nels Richardson, among others.
+While Grossinger was a student at Amherst College and Hough was at Smith College in Massachusetts, they founded North Atlantic Books' progenitor Io Magazine, an alternative college literary magazine in 1964, featuring work from Robert Kelly, Charles Stein, and Nels Richardson, among others.
 Over the next decade, Io became a counter-cultural journal mixing literature, science, and history, as it came out of Michigan, Maine, and Vermont with issues such as "Alchemy", "Doctrine of Signatures", "Ethnoastronomy", "Oecology", "Dreams", "Earth Geography", and "The Olson-Melville Sourcebooks".
 Io is credited with publishing early works by Stephen King (his poem, "Brooklyn August," was featured in Io Issue #10), Jayne Anne Phillips, poets Robert Duncan, Charles Olson, Ed Sanders, Diane di Prima, as well as the work of writers including David Wilk, Rob Brezsny, and Phoebe Gloeckner.

 In 2009, North Atlantic books created the Io Poetry Series, featuring collections from under-recognized voices in American poetry.
 Featured poets include Gerrit Lansing, Kenneth Irby, Lindy Hough, and Lenore Kandel.
 In 2010, Kenneth Irby's Io Poetry Series book The Intent On received the Poetry Society of America's 2010 Shelley Memorial Award.
 In 2012, North Atlantic Books published Collected Poems of Lenore Kandel, which included several never-before-published poems by the Beat Generation writer and an introduction by poet Diane di Prima.
 In 2013, it released Catching Light, a collection featuring many never-before published poems by Joanna McClure and a foreword by Michael McClure.